GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 - Ensure the appropriate fallback font is used.
 For example, using `font-family: "Google Sans", sans-serif;` will ensure the browser's `sans-serif` fallback font is used while `"Google Sans"` is loaded.
 Not specifying a fallback font using just `font-family: "Google Sans"` will mean the default font is used, which on Chrome is "Times"—a serif font which is a worse match than the default `sans-serif` font.
 - Closing the differences between the fallback font and the web font using the new `size-adjust`, `ascent-override`, `descent-override`, and `line-gap-override` APIs as detailed in the [Improved font fallbacks](https://developer.chrome.com/blog/font-fallbacks/) post.
 - The [Font Loading API](/optimize-webfont-loading/#the-font-loading-api) can reduce the time it takes to get necessary fonts.
-- Using `<link rel=preload>` on the key web fonts: a preloaded font will have a higher chance to meet the first paint, in which case there's no layout shifting.
+- Load critical web fonts as early as possible using `<link rel=preload>`.
+A preloaded font will have a higher chance to meet the first paint, in which case there's no layout shifting.

 Read [Best practices for fonts](/font-best-practices/) for other font best practices.

-## Ensure pages are eligible for bfcache
+## Ensure pages are eligible for the bfcache

-A highly effective technique for keeping CLS scores low is to ensure your web pages are eligible for the back/forward cache (bfcache).
+A highly effective technique for keeping CLS scores low is to ensure your web pages are eligible for the [back/forward cache](/bfcache/) (bfcache).

 The bfcache keeps pages in browsers memory for a short period after you navigate away so if you return to them, then they will be restored exactly as you left them.
 This means the fully loaded page is instantly available—without any shifts which may be normally seen during load due to any of the reasons above.

-While this does potentially still mean the initial page load encounters CLS, when a user goes back through pages they are not seeing the same layout shifts repeatedly.
+While this does potentially still mean the initial page load encounters layout shifts, when a user goes back through pages they are not seeing the same layout shifts repeatedly.
 Back and forward navigations are common on many sites.
 For example, returning to a contents page, or a category page, or search results.

 When this was rolled out to Chrome, we saw [noticeable improvements in CLS](https://twitter.com/anniesullie/status/1491399685961293828?s=20&t=Qj_nzSRZD0_c-HaAnfr98Q).